 One of the most important things to remember if you decide to get a lizard is that they are cold-blooded and their body temperature is primarily determined by the air around them.
 It is entirely up to you to keep your lizard at a comfortable temperature.
 This is why the majority of lizard owners keep their pets in a vivarium, which is usually completely enclosed in glass except for a grill that allows airflow.

 Your lizard will need heat and light in their enclosure.
-You can choose to heat the vivarium by a heat lamp or by a thermostat-controlled heating device.
+You can choose to heat the vivarium with a heat lamp or with a thermostat-controlled heating device.
 Thermostat-controlled heat allows for the adjustment of the temperature from day to night which is beneficial to your lizard as they prefer their habitat to be cooler at night.

 Your lizard will need full-spectrum lighting which provides both UVA and UVB rays.
 UVA light stimulates feeding, and UVB light helps the lizard’s body produce vitamin D3 which affects the calcium levels of your lizard.
 You should be sure to replace the bulbs approximately every nine months.